Skip to Content

 Shop Before Your Trip and Pack Appropriately

-There are shops on the ship, but they aren’t open when the ship is in port, and they have a limited selection of merchandise.
+There are shops on the ship, but they aren’t open when the ship is in port and have a limited selection of merchandise.
 So, you’ll want to have everything you need in your suitcase.
-Be sure to pack any medications you definitely need, as well as anything that you may potentially need on your trip.
+Be sure to pack any medications you need and anything that you may need on your trip.

 Bags are delivered throughout the afternoon and evening, so you’ll want to pack a day bag for the first day on the Disney Cruise Line.
-We typically put essentials, sunscreen, medications, electronics, and evening dinner apparel in our day bag.
+We typically put essentials, sunscreen, medications, electronics, and evening dinner apparel in our day bag, valuables, and documentation.
+Some guests wear bathing suits under their clothes or pack them in their suitcases.

-That way, if our suitcases don’t show up before dinner, we are still prepared.
+That way, we would still be prepared if our suitcases didn’t arrive before dinner.
 We also put our door decorations in that day bag so we can start decorating right away.

-You won’t be able to get in your room until the early afternoon, so you won’t want your day bag to be too heavy.
-If your kids are older, you may want everyone in your family to carry a small backpack to spread out the weight.
+You won’t be able to get in your room until the early afternoon, so your day bag should not be too heavy.
+If your kids are older, you may want everyone in your family to carry a small backpack to spread the weight.

-If you are traveling to a warm weather destination, you may find yourself wearing a bathing suit much of the day.
-In that case, you may not need as many daily clothing items as you’d expect.
+If you are traveling to a warm-weather destination, you may wear a bathing suit for much of the day, so you may not need as many daily clothing items as expected.

 Three level atrium on the Disney Wish with chandelier and pumpkin tree

 If your ship will have a pirate night, you may want to bring pirate apparel.
-It’s totally optional, but many guests do dress up.
-We never dress up for pirate night, but we are generally in the minority.
+It’s optional, but many guests do dress up.
+We never dress up for pirate night but are generally in the minority.
 You’ll see all levels of pirate dress, from t-shirts and bandanas to full costumes.

-Bring whatever you are comfortable in.
+Bring whatever you are comfortable with.
 Kids may like to have glow sticks for pirate night as well.

 Hammocks on the beach